 Rainbow Trout fishing on the Kenai River is truly world class.
-Since the majority of the anglers that visit the Kenai are pursuing salmon, trout fishing is often overlooked.
+Since most of the anglers that visit the Kenai are pursuing salmon, trout fishing can often be overlooked.
 We always recommend at least one day of trout fishing as Kenai rainbows are extremely plentiful and they are indeed the most wild and beautiful fish you will ever see.
 Since rainbow trout are one of the river’s year-round inhabitants and not a harvest species, we do our best to return them all to the river unharmed.

 Trout fishing on the Kenai River opens river wide on June 11 and extends well into late fall.
 We see exceptional trout fishing in July and early August when the peak of the sockeye salmon fishery is occurring and throughout August, September and October when the silver salmon move up-river to spawn.